tych0/xcffib/README.md

   both python2 and python3 you get a native `str`.
 This means that for things like `xproto.STR`, you can just do `the_str.name.to_string()` instead of `''.join(map(chr, the_str.name))`.
+* As above, `void` is also packed/unpacked as `char`s, since the convention is to use it as string data, e.g. in `xproto.ChangeProperty`.

 ## Enhancements